kenael/k8s-on-raspbian/GUIDE.md

+## Some Changes and Updates

+I build Kubernetes-Cluster with Raspberry PI 3 b+, base on this Guide from Alex Ellis.

+Kubernetes Version 1.13.4
+Raspbian Version 9.4
+Docker-CE Version 18.09.0

+I add Notes, where i found changes.

 # Kubernetes on (vanilla) Raspbian Lite

 Yes - you can create a Kubernetes cluster with Raspberry Pis with the default operating system called Raspbian.
 This means you can carry on using all the tools and packages you're used to with the officially-supported OS.